freqtrade/freqtrade/docs/freqai-feature-engineering.md

     }
 ```

 You need to set the standard dictionary in the config so that `FreqAI` can return proper dataframe shapes.
-These values will likely be overridden by the prediction model, but in the case where the model has yet to set them, or needs a default initial value, the preset values are what will be returned.
+These values will likely be overridden by the prediction model, but in the case where the model has yet to set them, or needs a default initial value, the pre-set values are what will be returned.

 ## Feature normalization